Applying to join The City Academy, Hackney

 6. Students will then be offered places on the basis of the proximity of their home (permanent residence) to the main entrance of the academy measured in a straight line on a map.

-If you wish to appeal, please download an Appeal Form here or call 020 8525 5440 and a form will be sent to you.
+If you wish to appeal, please download an Appeal Form HERE or tel 020 8525 5440 and a form will be sent to you.
 You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
 Your appeal form will not be accepted unless you state the grounds for your appeal.
 You may appeal for more than one school.
-The appeal form can be downloaded here.

 |Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel||At least 10 school days before the hearing|